The 3 Best Jumpshots in NBA 2K22

 In NBA 2K22, the perimeter shot is also an important offensive weapon to have.
 More so if your player archetype’s strengths lean towards outside scoring.

-If you are struggling to convert jumpshots or have the goal of becoming the best shooter in NBA 2K22, then you will need to learn how to create the most ideal jumpshot animation.
+If you are struggling to convert jumpshots or have the goal of becoming the best shooter in the league, you need to learn how to create the most ideal jumpshot animation.

-What I will present are the three best jumpshots in NBA 2K22.
+In this guide, I’ll show you the three best jumpshots in NBA 2K22.
 These are based on my personal experience after having grinded hours in the game.
-I also researched on the Internet the builds made by other users and tested them for myself.

 Jumpshot Animation Basics